 Popular ornamentals such as Fleuroselect-approved novelty Primula Everlast, Viola Vibrant Pink Sunrise and Primrose Provence Mix in pretty pastel colours are suited to creating this cottage garden style in spring.
 Whilst for summer scented Nemesia Wisley Vanilla or delicate bicolour new Lady Penelope will also be good plant options.

-Other garden favourites that suit the trend include thrifts like Armeria Maritima Morning Star White and of course traditional pinks like Romance from the Scent First series.
+Other garden favourites that suit the trend include thrifts like Armeria Maritima Morning Star White.

 Complementing this look and great for planting in hanging baskets, troughs and pots are brightly coloured Geranium Ivy Leaf PAC® Amelit and Petunia Surfinia Sky Blue/Rose Vein, which will cascade over the edge to create stunning displays.